 CONTEXT: The continuous expansion of Columbia University has contributed to the gentrification and displacement of long-time residents from West Harlem - particularly impacting low-income residents and those of color.
-As Columbia has expanded uptown, the Black and Latinx populations of the neighborhood have declined by thousands, including more than 2,000 families of color, and leading to more than 1,000 evictions since 2017.
+As Columbia has expanded uptown, the Black and Latinx populations of the neighborhood have declined by more than 2,000 families, and experienced more than 1,000 evictions since 2017.
 In addition, although the university signed a Community Benefits Agreement with the West Harlem Development Corporation in 2009, which was intended to ensure that Columbia's expansion created benefits for Harlem, many of those promises remain unfulfilled, with only six of its 39 Community Benefit Agreement promises completed and less than \$1 million of a promised \$20 million affordable housing fund spent in the 15 years since the agreement was signed.
-The verdict is clear: Columbia's expansion has not had the positive impact promised to West Harlem and the need to reevaluate the university's expansion goals is long overdue.
+The verdict is clear: Columbia's expansion has not had a positive impact on West Harlem and there's a need to reevaluate the university's expansion goals.

-ACTION: WE ACT is partnering with Defend Harlem/New York Interfaith Commission for Housing Equality and New York State Senator Cordell Cleare to push for the repeal of Columbia's Mixed Use Development Plan, a long-term zoning and redevelopment plan approved for Columbia in 2008 by the unelected Empire State Development Corporation.
-Additionally, WE ACT is examining proposals to rescind the nonprofit status of universities who benefit from more than \$100 million in property tax benefits annually, and would channel those funds into communities and state universities.
-Finally, passage of the Community Land Act, another of WE ACT's priorities, would help slow gentrification and ensure that the remaining underdeveloped land in Northern Manhattan is able to be converted into community-controlled, permanently-affordable housing, businesses, and green spaces.
+ACTION: WE ACT is partnering with Defend Harlem/New York Interfaith Commission for Housing Equality and New York State Senator Cordell Cleare to push for the repeal of Columbia's Mixed Use Development Plan, a long-term zoning and redevelopment plan approved for Columbia in 2008 by the Empire State Development Corporation.
+In addition, passage of the Community Land Act, another of WE ACT's priorities, would help slow gentrification and ensure that the remaining underdeveloped land in Northern Manhattan is able to be converted into community-controlled, permanently-affordable housing, businesses, and green spaces.